|

 Medical Ethics and Law

-Prerequisite #2
+PREREQUISITE #2

 Candidates must have a Bachelor’s Degree in any area.

-Communication skills/English
+Speech/Oral Communication

 General Physics